 Communication

 Colleagues and even supervisors are often addressed as Mr or Ms with their last name.
 Batswana can be reserved, but making small talk before getting down to business can help with this.
-Communication is based on a reciprocal relationship, so expats should ask questions while sharing information about themselves.
+Communication is based on a reciprocal relationship, so you should ask questions while sharing information about yourself.

 Meetings

-Expats should be aware that the time set for a meeting is often flexible.
-The same can be said for deadlines, though it is not uncommon to work overtime in order to finish a project on time.
+You should know that the time set for a meeting is often flexible.
+The same can be said for deadlines, though working overtime to finish a project on time is not uncommon.

 Attitude towards foreigners